cwcyau/hdruk-rl/README.md

 2. Apply to the synthetic dataset you produced previously.
 Did you recover the policy you used?
 3. Can you extend the technique to use an actor-critic approach?

-### Going beyond
+### Going beyond and in parallel

-Once you have developed a strong understanding of these fundamental RL concepts, we will turn our attention to reformulating the multimorbidity problem in a form which is amenable to RL.
+Once you have developed (or in parallel) a strong understanding of these fundamental RL concepts, we will turn our attention to reformulating the multimorbidity problem in a form which is amenable to RL.
 However, there is no pressure for you to reach this stage during this project, the most vital thing is that you acquire a deep understanding of the theoretical concepts and the detailed implementation knowledge to code these methods up.

 ## Milestones